APPLYING TO BEACON

 Portfolios will not be returned to applicants.
 Photocopies of original work are accepted.

-Students must submit a portfolio (a folder containing best work) by the deadlines below before their interview date so that interviewers have an opportunity to read the portfolio carefully.
-Students must submit the Admissions Portfolio to the Admission office, Room 105 at The Beacon School.
+Students must submit a portfolio by the deadlines below before their interview date so that interviewers have an opportunity to read the portfolio carefully.
+Students must submit the portfolio to the Main Office, Room 132 at The Beacon School.

 WHAT TO EXPECT IN THE ADMISSIONS INTERVIEW